 I'm also aware that whites, on average, have higher IQs than blacks; this doesn't mean I hate blacks.
 To hate a group of people based on their average IQ would be downright silly.
 The vast majority of my personal interactions with blacks are positive; in fact, as I've noted before, when blacks are friendly, it usually seems more genuine than when whites are.

 True hatred is an intense, extremely personal emotion.
 It usually implies a bitter grudge which has grown over time, and is usually based on a series of unpleasant incidents.
-It would be awfully hard to muster that emotion for someone with whom you've had no contact.
+Or, perhaps, one big betrayal.
+It would be awfully hard to muster that emotion for someone with whom you've had no personal contact.

 For example, I have never -- to my knowledge -- met an Australian aborigine.
-So the idea that I could somehow bear them all personal ill will on the basis of knowing their IQs average in the 60's seems awfully farfetched.
+So the idea that I could somehow bear a grudge against them all on the basis of knowing their IQs average in the 60's seems awfully farfetched.

 Here's another way to look at it: if I hate people simply for having low IQ's, wouldn't that imply that I love people with high IQ's -- and that the smarter they are, the more I love them?